The following notes may be of help to anyone who is Bankrupt or contemplating Bankruptcy in understanding some of the implications of insolvency.

 From 1st April 2004, if the Official Receiver considers that you have acted irresponsibly in the time leading up to your Bankruptcy then he will be entitled to apply to the Court for a Bankruptcy Restriction Order (BRO) against you, which, if made, will make it illegal for you to obtain credit in excess of £500 without disclosing the Order, or be a Company Director for between 2 and 15 years depending on the seriousness of the complaint.

-If you own your home and somebody else has an interest in it, then the Trustee is not entitled to obtain a Possession Order for a period of twelve months after his appointment.
+If you own your home home jointly with your spouse or have dependants living with you, then the Trustee is not entitled to obtain a Possession Order for a period of twelve months after his appointment.
 After twelve months he is entitled as of right to a Possession Order unless there are very exceptional circumstances.
 The purpose of this delay is to give the Trustee an opportunity to negotiate a sale of his interest in the property to the joint owner or alternatively to give time for you and the joint owner to co-operate with an orderly sale of the property in order to maximise the amount that will be payable to the joint owner in respect of his or her share, as well as to the Estate.
 This twelve month rule does not apply to any mortgagees who can apply immediately for possession if your mortgage is in arrears.

 If he has not sold his interest or otherwise dealt with it by, say, starting legal action, within three years of the Bankruptcy Order or 1st April 2007, whichever is the later, then the property will revert back to you.
 Please note that this re-vesting rule only applies to your home, your spouse’s home or a former spouse’s home provided that person was living there at the time of the Bankruptcy Order.
 It does not apply to any other asset or property.
 Spouse means spouse and does not include partners or common-law husbands or wives.